ExplicITConsulting/set-outlooksignatures.com/details.md

 layout: page
 title: Technical details, requirements and usage
 subtitle: What it needs, how it works and how to use it
-description: Explore technical details of Set-OutlookSignatures: System requirements, supported platforms, template formats, group logic, variables, and simulation mode.
+description: Explore technical details of Set-OutlookSignatures.
+System requirements, supported platforms, template formats, group logic, variables, and simulation mode.
 image:
   path: "/assets/images/set-outlooksignatures benefactor circle opengraph1200x630.png"
   height: 1200